Liberty Seated Dimes

 F-101

-Choice $3450 New May 22!
-Better Date.
+Choice $3250 Better Date.
 The Only 1870 Dime in MS65 Endorsed by CAC.
 From the Indiana collection.
 The CAC population report shows a total of 26 endorsed by CAC in all grades.
 This is the only MS65 endorsed by CAC with four endorsed at the MS66 level.
 This highly lustrous coin is mostly brilliant white.
 The obverse is well struck with smooth fields.
 The reverse has some strike weakness on the upper left stalk.

 Seated 10C 1871 1871